4GeeksAcademy/master-javascript-programming-exercises/exercises/146.2-ArrayToObject/README.md

 ## 📝 Instructions:

-1. Write a function `fromListToObject` which takes in an array of arrays, and returns an object with *each pair of elements in the array as a key-value pair*.
+1. Write a function `fromListToObject` which takes in a matrix, an array of arrays, and returns an object with *each pair of elements in the array as a key-value pair*.

 ## Example input: